DynamicDevices/where-does-our-money-go/README.md

 ## 📞 Support

-If you have questions or need help, please open an issue on GitHub or contact us at [your-email@example.com].
+If you have questions or need help, please open an issue on GitHub or contact us at info@dynamicdevices.co.uk.